The Complete Guide To Equipment Financing For Small Businesses

 Interest rates can range anywhere from 5% to 30%.
 Lenders assess personal and business credit scores, the length of time in business, and the nature of the desired equipment to determine the interest rate on your loan.

-It may take several weeks or longer to receive funding from a traditional lender like a bank.
+It may take several weeks or longer to receive funding from traditional equipment lenders like banks.
 If you would like your funds sooner, there are other options to consider.
-Application approval and subsequent funding is much quicker with online lenders.
+Application approval and subsequent funding are much quicker with online lenders.
 Funding can be received in as little as 24 hours.
-However, the precise funding time is partially dependent on the type of equipment you would like to have financed.
+However, the precise funding time is partially dependent on the type of equipment you would like to have financed such as office equipment or medical equipment.
 For certain types of equipment, there may be additional administrative work to be done by the lender.

 Qualification Requirements for Equipment Financing

 Most businesses are able to qualify for equipment finance loans.
-A short length of time in business and poor credit scores won’t necessarily preclude you from obtaining funds.
+Although all loans are subject to credit approval, a short length of time in business and poor credit scores won’t necessarily preclude you from obtaining funds.
 For this reason, equipment finance loans are a popular form of financing for start-ups and small businesses.

 The higher your annual revenue, the lower your interest rate and the more favorable the term on your loan.